 In addition to the criteria specified under II.A and II.B, the following process shall be followed in making all initial appointments where tenure is granted:

 Before a new faculty member is appointed with tenure, the relevant Unit Personnel Committee and Tenured Faculty Committee must review the candidate’s curriculum vitae and other relevant supporting application materials and vote on the granting of tenure.
-The results of both votes and a letter describing the Unit Personnel Committee’s rationale shall be submitted to the Unit head/chair and the College/School Dean and are to be considered in the tenure recommendation.
+The results of both votes and letters describing the rationale for each committee’s vote shall be submitted to the Unit head/chair and the College/School Dean and are to be considered in the tenure recommendation.

 In addition, consideration for granting of tenure may require a vote and letter of rationale from the College/School Promotion and Tenure Committee if specified in the College or School policy document.